Hydration: Are You Drinking Enough Water?

 You know, whatever you do, drink eight glasses, drink 20 glasses, it's going to correct for that because it wants to keep you alive.

-It is like so perfectly tuned, you know, that.
+It's so cool.
+It is like so perfectly tuned, you know.

 Well, because water, I mean, water is necessary for life.